smuszik/hello-1/README.md

 # hello
 My first repo
 Some minor changes
-I wrote this on Sep 6, 3:05pm
+I wrote this on Sept 6, 3:05pm